 “The Olympic Games is easier than the national trials at home!”

-I was lucky enough to be in the call room for the Rio Olympics just before the women’s team went on for their gold medal match against Russia.
+The editor of Bow was lucky enough to be in the call room for the Rio Olympics just before the women’s team went on for their gold medal match against Russia.
 They were nervous, trying to laugh, keep each other smiling, but there was a sense of something nearly accomplished, something there for the taking.
 You sensed that they knew they only had to give an average performance, and it would be enough to take home gold – and it was.

 Shortly before the final individual men’s matches in Rio, coach Park Chaesoon, known to international archery fans for his big grin, white hair, and loud encouragement, shouted at a nervous Ku Bonchan who had only just scraped through his last matches: “Do you have the confidence to win the Olympics?
 The Olympic Games is easier than the national trials at home!”